Facts About Starry Stonewort

 Where did it come from?

-Starry Stonewort is native to parts of Europe and western Asia.
-The first occurrence of SSW was documented in 1978 in the St. Lawrence River between New York (NY) and Ontario, Canada.
-Ballast water is the prime suspect for entry and subsequent spread throughout the Great Lakes basin (GLB).
+Starry stonewort is native to parts of Europe and Western Asia.
+The first occurance of SSW was documented in 1978 in the St. Lawrence River between New York (NY) and Ontario, Canada.
+Ballast water is the prime suspect for entry and subsequents spread throughout the Great Lakes basin (GLB).

 Why is it a problem?